ibm-cloud-docs/EventStreams/producing_messages.md

  props.put("value.serializer", "org.apache.kafka.common.serialization.StringSerializer");
 ```

+These serializers must match the deserializers used by the consumers.

 Then, use a KafkaProducer to send messages, where each message is represented by a ProducerRecord.
 Don't forget to close the KafkaProducer when you're finished.
 This code just sends the message but it doesn't wait to see whether the send succeeded.
+The message is sent to topic `T1`, with key the string `key` and value the string `value`.

 ```text
  Producer<String, String> producer = new KafkaProducer<>(props);